victorteokw/type-args/README.md

 [![License][license-image]][license-url]
 [![PR Welcome][pr-image]][pr-url]

 The node.js options parser that plays well with TypeScript.
+To fetch the TypeScript interface from the option rules is extremely hard.
+However, typed-args tries its best to make coding experience of command line option parsing more intelligent.

+This is a minimalist implementation.
+And its algorithms are optimized.
+It's without annoying command interfaces.

 ## Installation